 Y4 - Tropical World and Roundhay Park (Science) – as part of their plants and animals topic the children visit this wonderful resource just at the other side of Leeds.
 The tropical house allows the children to experience a very different habitat to any they have visited before and to experience a very different climate zone for a short period of time.
 They also get to experience the wonderful Roundhay Park with all of its beautiful gardens and open spaces.

 Y5 – Magna (Science) – This wonderful trip offers Year 5 so much that relates to their science work thanks to the many displays and exhibitions at Magna.
 Here, the children can both extend and consolidate their knowledge of Earth and Space, Materials and Forces.

 Y6 - Eden Camp (History) – as part of their learning in History about World War 2 the children visit Eden Camp.
 This amazing old prisoner of war camp is now a museum filled with exhibitions that bring all things to life for the children so that they can have a small idea of what life would have been like during war time.
+Y6 come home with a huge sense of empathy for those who lived and are still living in times of conflict.
+They discuss compassion and how to avoid these terrible events from happening in the first place.
+They also have an opportunity to visit the chapel where they pay their respects to the fallen soldiers.
 The children and the adults really enjoy this great day out.

 Y6 - Holocaust Workshop (History) – this excellent workshop allows the children to learn about this most terrible and sensitive part of World War 2 in a safe environment in school.
 The children have gained so much from this each year.
 Not only does this build upon their history work but it also has many links to PSHE and Global Citizenship and allows for much discussion and debate.